 - Staying silent when something bothers you.

 - Not able to stick up for yourself or others

 Assertive communication is a great way to make sure that both people are getting a chance to voice their needs/opinions and that all people are feeling respected.
 It’s not easy, but it can be worth it.
 Also, being assertive is expected in a lot of places in North America, it’s what a lot of schools teach and what employers often look for in job interviews and on the job.

 However, we know that assertive communication is not always the best.
 Sometimes we need to use our best judgment in choosing what type of communication style to use especially when safety is concerned or when we feel threatened.
 Communication is also shown differently across cultures.
-For example, in some other cultures showing respect can be putting other people’s voices before yours or NOT looking people in the eyes.
+For example, in some cultures communicating respectfully can mean putting other people’s voices before your own or not looking people in the eyes.